 Chronic Pain & Mental Health

-Some of the primary psychological mechanisms that seem to lead to worse mental health outcomes, in the context of chronic pain, include:
+Regarding chronic pain, the primary psychological mechanisms that seem to lead to worse mental health outcomes are:

-- Fear of Pain: Fears surrounding the pain or the condition worsening and typically leads to more activity avoidance.
+- Fear of pain: Fears surrounding the pain or the condition worsening typically lead to more activity avoidance

-The most pressing concern in regards to chronic pain and mental health is the fact that individuals who experience chronic pain are at increased risk for suicide.
-Specifically, research has found that individuals with chronic pain are at least twice as likely to report suicide behaviors or complete suicide.5
+The most pressing concern in regards to chronic pain and mental health is the fact that people who experience chronic pain are at increased risk for suicide.
+Specifically, research has found that those with chronic pain are at least twice as likely to report suicide ideation or to complete suicide.5

 - Mental defeat